prashantbaher/tcc-blog/_drafts/Solidworks Macro/extend-entities.md

 ---

-Hope this post helps you to *Trim* Sketch Entities with Solidworks VB Macros.
+Hope this post helps you to *Extend* Sketch Entities with Solidworks VB Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.